 Applicants whose academic qualifications match none of the above may be considered for admission on the basis of their combined education and life experiences.

-The Indigenous Student Success Cohort (ISSC) is a first year credit program that provides Indigenous students who are not fully admissible to the University of Lethbridge an opportunity to enter into, and succeed at, the university level by providing a solid foundation of core skills in a supportive cohort environment that attends to Indigenous ways of knowing and learning.
-When space permits, those who qualify for general admission may also access the ISSC.
+The Undergraduate Certificate in Indigenous Student Success (ISSC) is a first year credit program that provides Indigenous students who are not fully admissible to the University of Lethbridge an opportunity to enter into, and succeed at, the university level by providing a solid foundation of core skills in a supportive cohort environment that attends to Indigenous ways of knowing and learning.
+Applicants who qualify for general admission may also access the ISSC.

 Returning After an Absence